autobib/autobib/README.md

 Moreover, Autobib is designed with first-class support for [BibTeX](https://en.wikipedia.org/wiki/BibTeX).

 ## Installation
+Pre-compiled binaries for recent tagged releases can be found on the [releases page](https://github.com/autobib/autobib/releases).

+If a binary is not available for your platform, you can install from source.
-Currently, the best way to install Autobib is to have the [rust toolchain](https://www.rust-lang.org/tools/install) installed on your device and run
+Make sure the [rust toolchain](https://www.rust-lang.org/tools/install) is installed on your device and run
 ```bash
 cargo install --locked autobib
 ```